Eskimo241/The-Godhunter/README.md

-# The-Godhunter
+# The Gods Hunter
-The Godhunter is a mod for Terraria using tModLoader
+I sometimes update this mod